Symmetries in PAC-Bayesian Learning: Abstract

 \section{Abstract}

 Symmetries are known to improve the empirical performance of machine learning models, yet theoretical guarantees explaining these gains remain limited.
 Prior work has focused mainly on compact group symmetries and often assumes that the data distribution itself is invariant, an assumption rarely satisfied in real-world applications.
 In this work, we extend generalization guarantees to the broader setting of non-compact symmetries, such as translations and to non-invariant data distributions.
 Building on the PAC-Bayes framework, we adapt and tighten existing bounds, demonstrating the approach on McAllester's PAC-Bayes bound while showing that it applies to a wide range of PAC-Bayes bounds.
-We validate our theory with experiments on a rotated MNIST dataset with a non-uniform rotation group, where the derived guarantees not only hold but also improve upon prior results.
+We validate our theory with experiments on several datasets with non-uniform and non-compact transformations, where the derived guarantees not only hold but also improve upon prior results.
 These findings provide theoretical evidence that, for symmetric data, symmetric models are preferable beyond the narrow setting of compact groups and invariant distributions, opening the way to a more general understanding of symmetries in machine learning.

-\section{INTRODUCTION}
+\section{Introduction}

-Many real-world machine learning tasks exhibit inherent symmetric structures.
+Many real-world machine learning tasks exhibit inherent symmetric structures, meaning that certain transformations of the input do not change the output.
 For instance, in image classification, semantic labels remain unchanged under transformations such as rotations, reflections, or translations.
-Models that explicitly capture such symmetries typically outperform those that do not, as demonstrated empirically in prior work \cite{cohen2016gcns}.
-Early theoretical frameworks as, for example, in \cite{lyle2020invariance} and \cite{elesedy2021generalisation} have analyzed the advantages of incorporating symmetry into models, focusing on compact symmetry groups and data distributions that are invariant under these transformations.
-However, the assumptions of compact symmetries and invariant data distributions may not hold in many practical scenarios.
-Real-world data often exhibit more complex or non-compact symmetries.
-For example, the non-compact group of translations is an important class of symmetries that achieved a tremendous boost in performance through convolutional neural networks in domains such as image recognition \cite{biscione2021translation}.
-Further the underlying distributions may vary under these transformations, illustrated by the example of rotations and the fact that a filled cup cannot appear upside-down in the real world.
+Models that explicitly capture such symmetries usually outperform those that do not, as demonstrated empirically in prior work \cite{cohen2016gcns}.
+Early theoretical frameworks that have analyzed the advantages of incorporating symmetry into models, including \cite{lyle2020invariance} and \cite{elesedy2021generalisation}, typically relying on two key assumptions: (i) the symmetry group is compact and (ii) the data distributions that are invariant under the group actions.